 Hold the filter up to the sunshine.
 If you can’t see any light, you need to replace it.

 Brush, grass and sticks can block your condensing equipment.
 This may restrict its airflow, impact its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your unit operating smoothly again.

 - Turn off electricity completely at the breaker or outdoor switch.

 - Remove plant rubbish around the equipment.
 Once you’ve gotten rid of bigger refuse within a two-foot space, you can use a fine-bristled brush or vacuum to slowly remove dust from the unit’s fins.
-Deformed fins can also affect capability, so you can attempt to correct them with a blunt knife.
+Deformed fins can also affect capability.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the system.
 Be careful to avoid getting liquid on the fan motor.